mozilla/addon-sdk/static-files/md/dev-guide/best-practices.md

 </span>

   * **Security Conscious**.
-Because the precise details of Jetpack's security model are still unknown, we can't yet make LLJAPI modules truly secure.
-However, we can document the *intended* security characteristics of an LLJAPI module, which will aid downstream development.
+Because the precise details of Jetpack's security model are still unknown, we can't yet make low-level modules truly secure.
+However, we can document the *intended* security characteristics of low-level modules, which will aid downstream development.

-    At minimum, each LLJAPI should document:
+    At minimum, each low-level module should document:

     1. The level of authority (or range of authority levels) that its use implies